hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 ###  Terraform data source for Cluster

 In order to use the data source available for cluster, you should add the below block and provide the cluster name and space id.
-Using this data source, terraform will fetch the cluster server and user token associated with it.
+Using this data source, Terraform will fetch the cluster server and user token associated with it.

 In the below block, "tf-test" is the **name** of the pre-created cluster.